1. Describe your dairy-free journey.

 NadaMoo!
 Dairy-Free Ice Cream!
 It’s delicious, first of all.
 Also, the company’s support while I have been preparing for this run has been instrumental to my success.
 I truly love their ice cream and the team behind the company is made up of such bright and amazing people.

-Robbie Balenger is an ultra-endurance runner planning a run across America beginning on March 15.
-His journey will take him from Los Angeles to New York with a goal of 75 days or less.
+Robbie Balenger is an ultra-endurance runner planning a run across America beginning on March 16.
+His journey will take him from Orange County, CA to New York with a goal of 75 days or less.
 Switch4Good and NadaMoo! are supporting him on his journey, but he could also use your help!
 To offer your support to this awesome dairy-free athlete, visit his GoFundMe page.